Emotion Wheel – Identify and Understand Your Feelings

 Aromatherapy – oils to support different moods

 Essential oils can support your mood.
-Since scents are closely linked to emotions, they can help you feel calmer or more energized – for example, lavender and chamomile for calm, lemon and mint for energy.
+Since scents are closely linked to emotions, they can help you find calm or a boost of energy, for example, lavender and chamomile for calm, lemon and mint for energy.

 When Emotion Wheel can help